SanderLoman/SanderLoman/README.md

 ## Projects 📚

-- **[Ethereum Beacon Node](https://github.com/your-github-username/ethereum-beacon-node)**: A rust project aimed at creating a simplified Ethereum beacon node to interact with the network.
+- **[Ethereum Beacon Node](https://github.com/SanderLoman/rust-p2p)**: A rust project aimed at creating a simplified Ethereum beacon node to interact with the network.
+- **[Ethereum Address Creator In Rust](https://github.com/SanderLoman/address-creator)**: A Rust script that can generate a custom wallet to your liking!

 ## Let's Connect 🌐